-Eye bags is a common problem that many photographers face and it’s mostly amplified by the lighting setup of when the image was taken, if the light is coming from the top, it will cause harsh shadows under the eyes
+Eye bags is a common problem that many photographers face and it’s mostly amplified by the lighting setup when the image was taken, if the light is harsh and coming from the top, it will cause harsh shadows under the eyes

-And in this tutorial, I’m going to show you exactly how to fix it, mostly by using dodging and burning (which is the key to how to remove eye bags in Photoshop IMO) and other techniques
+in this tutorial, you will learn exactly how to fix it, mostly by using dodging and burning (which is the key to how to remove eye bags in Photoshop IMO) and other techniques

 And especially for the example of today’s tutorial image, we have this portrait and as you can see, we have some harsh shadows under the eyes, and we’re going to need to remove that using dodging and burning.